vanadium-archive/go.jiri/README.md

 cl cleanup` to delete the feature branch safely.

 ## FAQ

-TODO(nlacasse): Answer these questions.
+TODO(nlacasse): Answer these.

+### Why the name "jiri"?
+[Jiří][jiri-wiki] is a very popular boys name in the Czech Republic.

+### How do you pronounce "jiri"?
+We pronounce "jiri" like "yiree".

+The actual Czech name [Jiří][jiri-wiki] is pronounced something like "yirzhee".

 ### Why not repo/gclient/etc?

 ### Why can't I commit to my master branch?

 ### How can I test changes to a manifest without pushing it upstream?

-### Why the name "jiri" ?
-"Jiří" is a very popular boys name in the Czech Republic.

 [android repo]: https://source.android.com/source/using-repo.html "Repo command reference"
 [bootstrap_jiri]: scripts/bootstrap_jiri "bootstrap_jiri"